-Won Pat, a Democrat, was the delegate from Guam from 1973 to 1984.
+Won Pat was the representative from Guam and was a Democrat.
+He served from 1973 to 1984.

 Won Pat sponsored bills primarily in these issue areas:

 - H.R.
 5812 (98th): A bill for the relief of Olivia Feliciano Cortes.

 - H.R.
 5561 (98th): A bill to enhance the economic development of Guam, the Virgin Islands, …